My thoughts on July 4th

 Nelson Mandela’s Long walk to Freedom is one of my favourite autobiographies ever .It is quite a bulky read at 656 pages but was a book that not only humanized a legend but also taught me a lot of life and leadership lessons.

-Mandela was seen as the symbol of the apartheid movement in South Africa but his autobiography details the efforts of other figures like Cyril Ramaphosa, Oliver Tambo,Walter Sisulu etc. All of these men and Mandela brought their different strengths and weaknesses to what can be described as one of the most pivotal civil rights struggle of the 20th century.
+Mandela was seen as the symbol of the apartheid movement in South Africa but his autobiography details the efforts of other figures like Cyril Ramaphosa, Oliver Tambo,Walter Sisulu etc.

 As the pictured quote states, we all have different capacities,strengths and weaknesses.Most of us either in school or at work have been assigned to work as part of a group to deliver an outcome (some of us call them projects😉).
 Working in teams evokes a lot mixed feelings for most of us as it means having to consider or rely on other people and gosh can people be tricky!